UsmanHaiderKhan/UsmanHaiderKhan/README.md

 - 📄 Know about my experiences [https://usman-portfolio.herokuapp.com/](https://usman-portfolio.herokuapp.com/)

-- ⚡ Fun fact ** Other then Programming I would like to travel around the world and i like try new foodsI **
+- ⚡ Fun fact **Other then Programming I really like to travel around the world and try new foods**

 <hr />
 <h3 align="left">Connect with me:</h3>